williewlchew/personalWebpage/README.md

 A personal webpage for Willie Chew.
 Static webpage hosted on an Amazon S3 bucket.

-Modified from the Phaseshift template from TEMPLATED
+Modified from the Phase Shift template from TEMPLATED